 Center for Autism and the Developing Brain (CADB) Training Workshops

-The Center for Autism and the Developing Brain (CADB), is a joint program of NewYork-Presbyterian Hospital and the Departments of Psychiatry of Weill Cornell Medical College and Columbia College of Physicians and Surgeons in partnership with New York Collaborates for Autism.
-CADB is located at NewYork-Presbyterian Hospital's 214 acre Westchester Division campus in White Plains, New York.
-CADB offers trainings to professionals, organizations and parents including the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2), the Autism Diagnostic Interview - Revised (ADI-R), the Early Start Denver Model (ESDM), and Pivotal Response Treatment (PRT).
+The Center for Autism and the Developing Brain (CADB), is a joint program of NewYork-Presbyterian Hospital and the Department of Psychiatry of Weill Cornell Medicine in partnership with New York Collaborates for Autism.
+CADB is located at NewYork-Presbyterian Hospital’s 214 acre Westchester Division campus in White Plains, New York.
+CADB offers ADOS-2 Introductory/Clinical, Toddler, Advanced/Research and ADI-R Research training workshops.
+Anyone interested in applying for a Trainer in Training program for the ADI-R or ADOS-2 please contact us at firstname.lastname@example.org

 Autism Diagnostic Observation Schedule 2nd Edition (ADOS-2) is used for assessing and diagnosing autism spectrum disorders across ages, developmental levels, and language skills.
 The ADOS-2 is a revision of the ADOS that includes revised algorithms, a new Comparison Score for Modules 1 through 3, updated protocols with clearer administration and coding guidelines, and a new Toddler Module.
 The ADOS-2 is published and available for purchase through WPS.

 The ADOS-2 Training for Clinicians uses a lecture format to introduce people to the basic principles of administering and scoring all ADOS-2 modules (Modules 1-4 and Toddler).
 This training provides an essential step toward competence in using the ADOS-2 in everyday clinical practice.